US STOCKS-Wall Street chalks up biggest gain in four years

 "We're still in a period of searching," said Kurt Brunner, a portfolio manager at Swarthmore Group in Philadelphia, Pennsylvania.
 "You have more people taking advantage of upside.
 But we're in for some sloppy trading and I don't think it's over today.
 I don't think it's a straight shot up."

 The recent pummeling in U.S. shares reduced valuations some investors had seen as pricey.
-The S&P 500's valuation was down to about 14.8 times expected earnings as of Tuesday's close, compared to around 17 for much of 2015 and below a 15-year average of 15.7, according to Thomson Reuters StarMine data, the most recent available.
+The S&P 500's valuation was down to about 14.8 times expected earnings, compared to around 17 for much of 2015 and below a 15-year average of 15.7, according to Thomson Reuters StarMine data for Tuesday, the most recent available.

 Google surged 7.72 percent after Goldman Sachs raised its rating to "buy" from "neutral".
 Amazon jumped 7.38 percent.